COVID-19 pandemic in Florida: Second rise of cases (October 2020 – January 2021)

 October 24: A Florida Department of Health official in Orange County urged parents not to host birthday parties of any size, after half of the 30 attendees at an Orlando area birthday party contracted the virus.

 December 7: Florida Department of Law Enforcement (FDLE) agents raided the home of Rebekah Jones.

 December 14: United Airlines flight 591 departed from Orlando with 164 people on board for a 5.5 hour flight to Los Angeles, California.
 A 69-year-old man had respiratory distress on the flight, was given CPR, and the flight was diverted to New Orleans, Louisiana.
 The man died at a hospital, and his cause of death was listed as "acute respiratory failure; COVID-19".
 An emergency medical technician who performed the CPR later reported COVID-19 symptoms but received three negative test results.
 Two other passengers also took turns in performing chest compressions.
 A bag valve mask was used to provide oxygen, and there was no mouth-to-mouth resuscitation performed.

 December 17: The State of Florida reported 13,148 new cases, largest since July 16.

 December 31: A confirmed case of the new SARS-CoV-2 variant from the United Kingdom was reported in Florida.
 The patient is a Martin County man with no travel history.

 A woman receives the COVID-19 vaccine on January 16, 2021, at the Orange County Convention Center.

 January 6, 2021: The CDC announced that it had found at least 22 confirmed cases of the more contagious SARS-CoV-2 variant in Florida.

 Cases since January 2021 (February–August 2021)

 July 31: Florida recorded 21,683 new cases in one day, the highest at any time in the pandemic.
 Florida's test positivity rate reached 18.82%, driven by the delta variant of COVID-19.

 August 6: The state continued to break records with 23,909 new cases on Friday, August 6, according to the CDC.

 August 8: The pastor of a Jacksonville church stated that six church members had died of COVID-19 within the previous two weeks.

+Omicron surge (December 2021 – February 2022)

+December 7, 2021: Florida reported its first confirmed case of the Omicron variant of COVID-19.

+January 2022: Driven by the Omicron variant, Florida experienced its largest single-week surge of the entire pandemic.
+The state averaged nearly 57,000 confirmed COVID-19 infections per day for the week ending January 6, 2022, and the new-case positivity rate for that week hit 31.2%, the highest recorded during the pandemic.
+Florida's all-time single-day record was set when 77,156 cases were assigned to a single day during this period.